VOLUNTEER

 - Benjamin Franklin -

-Since the Sanctuary's founding in 1985, volunteers have been critical to our small staff by helping with a wide variety of projects.
-Every year, more than 200 volunteers donate over 5,000 hours of their time, knowledge, skills, and enthusiasm.
+Since the Sanctuary's founding in 1985, volunteers have played a critical role at Jug Bay by helping with a wide variety of projects.
+Every year, more than 160 volunteers donate over 6,500 hours of their time, knowledge, skills, and enthusiasm.

 The Sanctuary strives to maintain and foster a supportive and educational volunteer program in which volunteers learn about the natural world while contributing to the Sanctuary's education, scientific understanding, and habitat protection goals.